Notes

 Human skeleton, polished white, on medical display rack, dressed in old-fashioned bloomers and a brassiere.

-- Those with Medicine 4 or above may know that a white-boned, aka “stainless” skeletal specimen like this is quite a rarity.
-It is worth 120 golden pounds, to a medical practitioner or collector.
+- Those with Medicine 4 or above may know it’s a “stainless” skeleton.
+A rarity worth £120 to a medical practitioner or collector.

 Selection of half-decomposed erotic penny dreadfuls.